Volunteer project of Earth Stewardship East

 Above is a rough draft of the landscape design plan we will be developing.
 Our proposal calls for planting more than 500 native trees, shrubs and perennials in a landscaped area just under 5,000 square feet along Darnestown Road.
-This area is currently a mix of weeds and turf grass which slopes away from the church to a drain.
+The conservation landscape replaces weedy grass which slopes away from the church to a drain.
 Our landscape will provide a visual buffer between the cemetery and street as well as improved storm water management and natural habitat.
 Additional trees and landscaping will be placed as noted in the design plan, including a shade garden under the mature tree at the property corner and landscaping at the front of the Quince Orchard Colored School.
 We will install two rain barrels at the gutters of the church.

 Funds for a bench and stone path were not allowed in our grant.
 We are looking for individuals or groups who might donate funds for these amenities which will greatly enhance the public's pleasure in visiting this site.
 Contact Merikay if you wish to make a tax deductible donation towards these items.

 We welcome any individuals or groups to join with us on this project.
 Leaders of the following environmental and faith groups have expressed support for our project: Pleasant View Trustees, Muddy Branch Alliance, Seneca Creek Watershed Partnership, Fairhaven United Methodist Church, Mt.
 Olive Church, Church of Jesus Christ of Latter-day Saints (Kentlands Ward, Bethesda Ward, Potomac Ward, Montgomery Branch), Darnestown Presbyterian Church, Seneca Congregation Church, Prince of Peace Lutheran Church.
 If your community group would like to participate in this project, please contact Merikay Smith at firstname.lastname@example.org.

 Funds for this Pleasant View project come from the Montgomery County Water Quality Protection Fund through the Chesapeake Bay Trust.